transportkollektiv/digitransit-setup/src/datasources.rst

 `OpenStreetMap <https://openstreetmap.org/>`_ is a crowd sourced geo-database and also the biggest source for open map data.
 Data from OpenStreetMap is used for foot, bike and car routing in :term:`OpenTripPlanner`.

-OpenStreetMap data also can be used for search (geocoding) using :term:`pelias` or :term:`photon` with `photon-pelias-adapter <https://github.com/stadtulm/photon-pelias-adapter>`_.
+OpenStreetMap data also can be used for search (`geocoding <https://en.wikipedia.org/wiki/Geocoding>`_) using :term:`pelias` or :term:`photon` with `photon-pelias-adapter <https://github.com/stadtulm/photon-pelias-adapter>`_.

 You most likely don't want the data for the whole planet (which would be available on `planet.openstreetmap.org <https://planet.openstreetmap.org/>`_).
-Therefore extracts of counties and regions exists. `Geofabrik <https://www.geofabrik.de/en/index.html>`_ Provides daily updated extracts for all countries and some smaller regions on their `download servers <http://download.geofabrik.de/>`_.
+Therefore extracts of counties and regions exists. `Geofabrik <https://www.geofabrik.de/en/index.html>`_ provides daily updated extracts for all countries and some smaller regions on their `download servers <http://download.geofabrik.de/>`_.
 Samller Extracts of custom regions can be gererated using the `BBBike extract service <https://extract.bbbike.org/>`_.

 For the use in OpenTripPlanner you need to download the data in ``.pbf``-Format (Protocolbuffer).